How to increase sales with simple, practical strategies

 Make ordering easier

-• Fast quotes: Send estimates within 2 business days to maintain momentum
+- Fast quotes: Send estimates within two business days to maintain momentum.

 Make billing friendlier

-• Flat fees: Charge consistent monthly rates for predictable customer budgeting
+- Flat fees: Charge consistent monthly rates for predictable budgeting.

-• Automated billing: Use online bill payment software to manage recurring payments and reduce admin
+- Automated billing: Use online bill payment software to manage recurring bills and reduce admin.

 Sales promotions

 Strategic sales promotions boost revenue while protecting your profit margins.
-Simple discounting attracts customers but reduces profitability, so use targeted promotion strategies instead.
+Simple discounting attracts customers but eats into profitability.
+For example, one case study found the amount of discount applied reached 9.4 per cent of total business income.

 Loyalty-based discounts can work well when the value of ongoing sales more than covers the cost of the discount.